Rhode Island Requiring Children’s Jewelry To Comply With Safety Standard

 Beyond the Rhode Island jewelry requirement going into effect, some additional states have existing/pending regulations applying to cadmium in children’s jewelry which are as follows: California, Connecticut, Illinois, and Minnesota.

 Feel free to contact our lab for additional information regarding testing to meet federal and state regulatory requirements.
-Our laboratory is accredited by the American Association for Laboratory Accreditation (A2LA), certificate number 1888.01 and 1888.02.
+Our laboratory is accredited by the American Association for Laboratory Accreditation (A2LA), certificate numbers 1888.01 and 1888.02.
 Additionally, we are a Consumer Product Safety Commission (CPSC) accredited lab, our laboratory identification number is 1030.